< Expand the Menu to access our Tree Identification Pages

 Tree Broom-heath Monotoca elliptica

 This long-lived shrub or small tree reaches less than 10m in height and is often part of the first woody vegetation on sand dunes along the shoreline.
-In this habitat, it is a multi-trunked shrub able to withstand strong salt laden winds, whereas in more protected locations, such as coastal open forests it can grow into a small tree (Image 1).
+In this habitat, it is a multi-trunked shrub able to withstand strong salt laden winds, whereas in more protected locations, such as coastal open forests, it can be a small tree (Image 1).
 Bark is tough and stringy in texture; brown in colour weathering to a light grey (2).
-Small flowers measure only 2 to 3mm in diameter and are held along short spikes towards the end of young branches (3).
+Small flowers measure only 2 to 3mm in diameter and are borne on short spikes appearing towards the end of young branches (3).
 New growth is often bright yellowish green and young branches are covered in very fine whitish hair (4).
 Simple mature leaves with an alternate arrangement are; up to 25mm long, elliptic to oblanceolate (reverse lance-shaped) with entire margins, dark green above, lighter grey/green beneath, hairless, strong and smooth in texture.
 Leaf apex is rounded with a small sharp tip; base shape is cuneate.
 Venation is more visible on lower leaf surface (5).
 Distribution: Tas., Vic., NSW and Qld.